About Science Olympiad

 Teamwork is a required skill in most scientific careers today, and Science Olympiad encourages group learning by designing events that forge alliances.
 In Elevated Bridge, an engineering whiz and a kid from wood shop can become gold medalists.
 Similarly, a talented builder and a student with a good science vocabulary can excel in Write It Do It, one of Science Olympiad's most popular events.

-The culmination of nearly 300 regional and state tournaments is the Science Olympiad National Tournament, held at a different university each year.
+The culmination of nearly 300 Regional and State tournaments (and about 165 practice Invitationals!) is the Science Olympiad National Tournament, held at a different university each year.
 This rotating system gives students the opportunity to visit new parts of the country and tour colleges they might consider for their undergraduate studies, and provides a memorable experience that lasts a lifetime.

-- Combined Federal Campaign Educate America Federation Membership 2016
+- Combined Federal Campaign America's Best Charities Federation Membership - approved January 2022

 - View a copy of the Science Olympiad National Brochure